simonw/covid-19-datasette/README.md

 If you are going to make use of those columns, make sure you understand how that backfill mechanism works in case it affects your calculations in some way.

+More about this project: [COVID-19 numbers in Datasette](https://simonwillison.net/2020/Mar/11/covid-19/).

 This repository uses the deployment pattern described in [Deploying a data API using GitHub Actions and Cloud Run](https://simonwillison.net/2020/Jan/21/github-actions-cloud-run/).

 ## Example issues